menu

 Overview

-Titus is a very small town located in the state of Alabama.
-With a population of 5,040 people and just one neighborhood, Titus is the 120th largest community in Alabama.
+Titus is a somewhat small town located in the state of Alabama.
+With a population of 5,097 people and just one neighborhood, Titus is the 120th largest community in Alabama.
 There's nothing like the smell of a brand new house, and in Titus, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Titus, and putting down their money on brand new construction.
 Titus’s real estate is, on average, some of the newest in the nation.
 Titus does seem to be experiencing an influx of affluent people, because the median household income is $90,324.00.

 Titus real estate is some of the most expensive in Alabama, although Titus house values don't compare to the most expensive real estate in the U.S.